csc-training/summerschool/mpi/docs/04-collectives.md

 # Scattering

-- The root process sends an equal share of the data to all other processes

 MPI_Scatter(`sendbuf`{.input}, `sendcount`{.input}, `sendtype`{.input}, `recvbuf`{.output}, `recvcount`{.input}, `recvtype`{.input}, `root`{.input}, `comm`{.input})
-  : Sends data from one task to all tasks in a group.
+: Sends data from the root process to all other processes of the group

+- Data is scattered in portions of equal size (`sendcount`)

 # Examples